 Growing elderberries from canes

-In late winter, we sell certified organic elderberry canes for propagation.
+In late winter, we sell certified organic elderberry cane cuttings for propagation.

 Rooting instructions are included with orders.
 Mix peat moss with coarse vermiculite (4:1) – wet thoroughly.
 Place in deep planter with drainage holes.
 Insert elderberry cutting, pointed end down, so that the upper node is at the surface.
 Water lightly and keep moist.
 Place near window or under grow lights.
 Cover planter with vented plastic film until green foliage appears.
 Remove film and keep watered.
 After leaves emerge, feed with dilute liquid fish emulsion once/week.
 Plant outside after danger of frost – keep watered through first growing season.
 Although the elderberry is self-fruitful, a more dependable and larger crop of berries will result from cross pollination of 2 different cultivars.

-The last shipping date will be March 15th, 2023.
+Elderberry canes will ship in late February through March of 2025.
 They can be picked up directly at the farm or shipped via USPS Priority Mail.
 Supplies are limited.

 Varieties of Certified Organic Elderberry Canes For Sale